Bringing Vintage Aircraft to Life since 2010

 2nd August 1940

-Herman Goring issues the Eagle Day directive.
-This would see plans devised with the intention of destroying the Royal Air Force and allow the invasion of the UK to occur, Operation Sealion.
+Hermann Goring, Reichsminister of Aviation, issues the Eagle Day directive.
+This would see plans devised with the intention of destroying the RAF and allow the invasion of the UK to occur, Operation Sealion.

-While serving with No. 12 Operational Training Unit, Pilot Officer Richard Shuttleworth dies when his Fairey Battle Mk I (L4971) crashes.
-He was 31.
+While serving with No. 12 Operational Training Unit, Pilot Officer Richard Shuttleworth, 31, dies when his Battle Mk I (L4971) crashes.

-No. 303 Squadron is formed at RAF Northolt, equipped with Hawker Hurricane Mk Is, becoming the second Polish squadron to be formed.
+No. 303 (Polish) Squadron is formed at RAF Northolt, equipped with Hurricanes, becoming the second Polish squadron to be formed.

 Appointed to the war cabinet: